manta-digital/rummage/project-documents/project-guides/rules/general.md

 - Use checklist format for all task files.
 Each item and subitem should have a `[ ]` "checkbox".
 - After completing a task or subtask, make sure it is checked off in the appropriate file(s).
 If so directed in current project, wait for Project Manager verification before checking box.
 - Keep 'success summaries' concise and minimal -- they burn a lot of output tokens.
+* never include usernames, passwords, API keys, or similar sensitive information in any source code or comments.
+At the very least it must be loaded from environment variables, and the .env used must be included in .gitignore.
+If you find any code in violation of this, you must raise an issue with Project Manager.

 ## MCP (Model Context Protocol)
 - Always use context7 (if available) to locate current relevant documentation for specific technologies or tools in use.